2. Carry Your Losses Forward

-Keep track of capital loss carryovers from prior years.
-You can offset this year’s capital gain with a prior year’s capital losses.
-If you have offset all your capital gains and still have capital losses remaining, you can apply up to $3,000 of capital losses to offset your ordinary income, thereby further reducing this year’s tax liability.
-Still have capital losses left over?
-Carry those capital losses forward for potential application against future capital gains.
-There is no limit to how long you can carry capital losses forward into the future.
+Another strategy to consider is carrying over capital losses from one year to offset capital gains in another year.
+If you have offset all your capital gains and still have capital losses remaining, you can potentially apply up to $3,000 of capital losses to offset your ordinary income, thereby further reducing this year’s tax liability.
+If you have additional losses that aren’t captured, carry those capital losses forward next year.
+There is no limit to how long you can carry capital losses forward into the future across your lifetime.

 Do you hold international securities in your investment accounts?
 Investors holding international securities are often subject to withholding taxes by foreign governments on investment income (dividends and interest).
-If double taxation treaties exist between the country where you reside and where the issuer of the security is based, you may be entitled to reclaim all or some of these foreign taxes, but must do so within the statute of limitations.
-Talk to your Financial Advisor about foreign tax reclaim services.
+If double taxation treaties exist between the country where you reside and where the issuer of the security is based, you may be entitled to reclaim all or some of these foreign taxes, but you must do so within the statute of limitations.
+In addition, certain foreign tax amounts may be credited against United States federal income taxes, which should be discussed with your tax advisor.
+Talk to your Morgan Stanley Financial Advisor about foreign tax reclaim services.

-The 2021 federal estate and gift tax exemption is $11.7 million per individual or $23.4 million for a married couple.
-These higher exemption amounts were provisioned for in the 2017 Tax Cuts and Jobs Act and are currently set to expire in 2026, when they would revert back to the pre-2018 exemption level of $5 million for an individual taxpayer and $10 million for married couples, indexed for inflation from 2010.
+The 2023 federal estate and gift tax exemption is $12.92 million per individual or $25.84 million for a married couple.
+In 2024, that exemption rises to $13.61 million per individual or $27.22 million for married couples.
+These higher exemption amounts were provisioned for in the 2017 Tax Cuts and Jobs Act and are currently set to expire after December 31, 2025, when they would revert back to the pre-2018 exemption level of $5 million for an individual taxpayer and $10 million for married couples, indexed for inflation from 2010.
 Clients should consider taking advantage of the higher exemption amounts now with estate planning strategies in anticipation of the sunset.
 For example, you may want to consider funding an irrevocable trust to use these higher exemption amounts while they are still available.